 3.3.3 IR Emission Lines

 There are various processes that are efficient sources of IR emission.
 Most relevant to our models is the infrared emission from various atomic processes in nebulae.
 Though grains also influence IR emission, grains in HII regions are not as important as in PDR regions (AGN3).
 However, the IR emission lines that we track emit most efficiently in low nH and low φH regions and their emission cuts off conspicuously close to where we phase out grains.
 Because of this trend, we decided to compare our baseline dusty model with a dust-free model.
 We found that grains did not make much meaningful difference in the peak equivalent widths, which means that they do not influence the strength of the IR emission lines that we are tracking.
-For example, for [N II] 122 µm, the peak log(Wλ) = 1. for the dusty and dust-free cases and the peak Wλ of [O III] 52 µm was nearly twice as high in the dust-free case than in the dusty case.
+For example, for [N II] 122 µm, the peak log(Wλ) = 1.6 for the dusty case and log(Wλ) = 1.5 for the dust-free cases and the peak Wλ of [O III] 52 µm was nearly twice as high in the dust-free case than in the dusty case.

 Most of the infrared emission lines in our study emit in the bottom left of our grids, a parameter space that corresponds to low nH and low φH values (see figure 3c).
 Since we determine that this was not an effect of dust, we postulate that most of our emission lines reach their critical densities when log(nH) > 5 and thus they do not emit efficiently in regions with log(nH) > 5 because they are collisionally suppressed.
 For example, log(ncrit([N II] 122 µm)) = 2.56 and it most efficiently emits around log(nH) = 1 (see figure X.X).
 Similarly, the log(ncrit[O III] 52 µm) = 3.25.
 This is a few orders of magnitude lower than its optical equivalent, [O III] λ5007, whose log(ncrit) = 6.43 (Rubin 1989).
 Clearly, the [O III] 52 µm emission line still emits when log(nH) > 3.4 but the region it emits most efficiently is log(nH) < 3 (see figure X.X) (Rubin 1989).